 I have been very fortunate in my life.
 The path to where I am today has been a winding, challenging, fulfilling one.

 I had some nice early successes in college climbing up to the top of the Big Ten Conference in my freshman year.
-I am grateful for all who contributed to me development in University – Purdue is a first-class institution.
-Although I did not experience consistent development in college, Professional Golf was a dream and a next step – something I felt like I had to do – to honor my talent, see the world … and make a living playing a game.
+I am grateful for all who contributed to my development in University – Purdue is a first-class institution.
+Although I did not experience consistent golf development in college, Professional Golf was a dream and a next step.

 The shift to the “real” world from professional sports was a difficult one.
-“What the heck do I do now” and “how does a golfer dramatically shift focus and do something else” were re-occurring questions I asked myself – for several unproductive years!!
+“What the heck do I do now” and “how does a golfer dramatically shift focus and do something else” were re-occurring questions I asked myself.
 I moved from traveling and competing around the world in t-shirts and shorts with a flexible schedule to an inflexible office environment wearing a suit and tie.
-There was a lot of soul searching and questioning during this time.
+It was a big change.